mwarman/sample-react-stack/README.md

 ### Configuration Variable Names

-Environmentvariables must be prefixed by `REACT_APP_`.
-Any other variables, save `NODE_ENV` will be ignored to avoid accidental exposure within the build.
+Environment variables must be prefixed by `REACT_APP_`.
+Any other variables, save `NODE_ENV`, will be ignored to avoid accidental exposure within the build.

 ### `NODE_ENV`